Meet Our Founder

 Career Readiness Coach

-Meet our team of certified Guidance Counselor who will aid in making your academic journey a success!
+Meet our certified Guidance Counselor who will aid in making your academic journey a success!

 Tena Turner-Thomas, M.Sc.